Vinilificio/vinilificio.com/en/cover-packaging.md

 * with 3mm, 5mm and 7mm spine *

 !
-[12 "3mm spine cover] (/ img / Costina3mm_.jpg)
+[12 "3mm spine cover] (/img/Costina3mm_.jpg)

 Dimensions: 7 ", 10", 12 "<br>
 Spine: 3mm (for single vinyl), 5mm (for double vinyl), 7mm (for triple vinyl)
-Features: The covers are printed on paper 320 gr.
+Features: The covers are printed on 320 gr paper .

 Finishes:

-* Semi-gloss: the standard finish
+* Semi-gloss:  standard finish
-* Matt (Inside / out): the printing is done on the rough side of the cover, so as to obtain an matt finish.
-The rough part of the cardboard has a higher degree of absorption of the ink compared to the "finished" part of the cardboard
+* Matt (inside/out):  printed on the rough side of the cover to obtain a matt finish.
+The rough side has a higher degree of ink absorption o compared to the "finished" side
 * UV varnishes: glossy varnishes
 * Matt varnishes

 Download the specifications: